aws-samples/amazon-orglevels3inventorycontrolplane/README.md

      ii.
 Another lambda function is to set Event types of “s3:ObjectCreated:*” for the destination bucket.

+**Note:** Please ensure that you've followed the principle of IAM least previlidges for the lambda function.

-10. Navigate to AWS Athena console/API to run analytics on the storage inventory from the table - "inventory" that is created per region.
+11. Navigate to AWS Athena console/API to run analytics on the storage inventory from the table - "inventory" that is created per region.